sagarbhadrawle/waiting-knife-3384/README.md

 # ScheduLink - Appointment Scheduling System

-Book My Slot is a console-based appointment scheduling system designed to streamline the process of scheduling appointments between customers and service providers.
+ScheduLink is a console-based appointment scheduling system designed to streamline the process of scheduling appointments between customers and service providers.
 This software application aims to provide a convenient and efficient platform for managing appointments, reducing scheduling conflicts, and enhancing customer satisfaction
 #

 ## Types of Users